Maacah, David’s wife

-She bore David’s third son Absalom, an exceptionally handsome boy, and Tamar, noted for her beauty; also another son Hanan
+- She bore David’s third son Absalom, an exceptionally handsome boy.
+Then she had a daughter Tamar, noted for her beauty; also another son Hanan

-When Maacah’s daughter Tamar reached puberty, her older half-brother Amnon developed an unhealthy obsession for her, then raped her
+- When Maacah’s daughter Tamar reached puberty, her older half-brother Amnon developed an unhealthy obsession for her, and raped her

 A Royal Princess Marries